Overview

 User Interface

-To potentially reduce cognitive load in order to maximize usability I designed an interface that use monochromatic components to organize information and decrease decision making timing, and hence, emphasize on priority content.
-Also, for the layout design I also considered one of the Principles of Calm Technology, which is the principle of requiring a minimal amount of attention from the user and making the user not to be overwhelmed with data.
-Given this, I have reduced the number of elements per session and only highlighting the essential.
+To reduce cognitive load and maximize usability, I designed an interface that uses monochromatic components to organize information, reduce decision-making time, and emphasize priority content.
+Also, for the layout design, I considered one of the Principles of Calm Technology: requiring minimal user attention and preventing the user from being overwhelmed by data.
+Given this, I have reduced the number of elements per session and only highlighted the essentials.

 DESKTOP VERSION (OVERVIEW)